rlperez/kablamo.me/src/pages/about.md

 ### Personal

 I was born in north Jersey but raised mostly in rural Delaware.
+Technology and tinkering were pretty normal.
+Wether it was fiddling with a Commodore 64, making pages for my Quake Team Fortress clan, or cobbling together a fuel injection system from junkyard parts for my first car.
 When faced with tuition I couldn't afford I leaned on my success in JROTC choosing to join the Air Force.
-After serving six years maintaining avionics systems on F-16s the next step was attending college.
+After serving six years [maintaining avionics systems](https://mosdb.com/air-force/2A3X2/mos/1642) on [F-16s](https://www.lockheedmartin.com/en-us/products/f-16.html) the next step was attending college.
 Which is how we are here now.
 Living in rural Pennsylvania.

 Besides spending time with my family I try to stay busy.
 In my spare time sometimes I am out on my KLR 650 looking for a new trail, wrenching on my car, building something in the workshop, or playing with my two dogs (Gertrude and Mille).